 Warning!
 Do not operate equipment if door glass is damaged in any way.
 Warning!
 Keep clear of rotating parts.
 Prohibited!
 Do not enter this equipment or space.
-Since the second Prohibited!
+Silver of the second of the se Prohibited!
 Do not step or stand on this equipment.
 Prohibited!
 Do not operate without all guards and covers in place.
 Prohibited!
 Do not operate without all guards and covers in place.
 Prohibited!
 Do not wash clothing impregnated with flammable liquids (petrochemical).
 Prohibited!
 Do not allow children to play in or around equipment.